 Queensland Symphony Orchestra

-As an arts leader and great Australian orchestra, the Queensland Symphony Orchestra (QSO) plays a pivotal role in the arts landscape: educating, mentoring aspiring performers, and touring regional centres, as well as broadcasting and performing with major ballet and opera companies.
+As an arts leader and great Australian orchestra, Queensland Symphony Orchestra is renowned for its high quality, breathtaking performances of both classical and modern compositions that engage audiences of diverse musical tastes, interests and ages.
+As one of the largest performing arts companies in Queensland and the state’s only professional symphony orchestra, Queensland Symphony Orchestra plays a vital role in Queensland’s cultural community, educating; mentoring aspiring performers; touring regional centres; broadcasting and performing with state, national and international ballet and opera companies.
 QSO has a long and proud history of performing with The Australian Ballet.
 Highlights include Tchaikovsky’s Swan Lake in 2005 and 2013, Prokofiev’s Romeo and Juliet in 2003 and 2012 and Imperial Suite in 2014.
 Our enduring partnership has seen The Australian Ballet’s Nicolette Fraillon invited as Guest Conductor for QSO performances.
-Each year QSO attracts the world’s best conductors and soloists as part of its acclaimed concert season, in addition to presenting unique blockbuster events.
-QSO is passionate about commissioning innovative new programs and Australian works and, as the first Australian orchestra to partner with Foxtel Arts, continues to invest in collaborations, recording and digital initiatives.
+Each year the Orchestra attracts the world’s best conductors and soloists as part of its acclaimed concert season, in addition to presenting unique blockbuster events.
+Queensland Symphony Orchestra is passionate about commissioning innovative new programs and Australian works and continues to invest in collaborations, recordings and digital initiatives.

 Tasmanian Symphony Orchestra